Mauro-Prencipe/Python_course_2024/README.md

 10)   General_fits
 11)   General_fit_revised
 12)   General_fit_revised_2
+13)   Logistic problem: a short glance at Sympy

 The data_files folder contains data read or written by the codes in the notebooks.